Marusko/Race-Timer/README.md

 ---
 # Dependencies
-The app requires [.NET8](https://dotnet.microsoft.com/en-us/download) to be installed.
+The app requires [.NET 10](https://dotnet.microsoft.com/en-us/download) (Windows Desktop Runtime) to be installed.
 Most probably you already have it.
-If not, it will be downloaded and installed when installing the Race Timer
+If not, it will be downloaded and installed when installing the Race Timer.

+The timer is synchronized with an NTP server (`pool.ntp.org`) so elapsed times stay accurate regardless of the PC clock.
+The synchronization status is shown in the bottom-left corner of the main window.

 # Installation
 [Top](#race-timer)